Skip to content

 Implements systematic resampling.

-resampling(key, logits, n)
+resampling(key, logits, positions, n)

 Source code in cuthbertlib/resampling/systematic.py